 5 Factors that Affect Employee Retention—and How to Improve Each

+Retention is falling for American organizations.
 As Millennials rise the ranks in the workforce, employee behavior in the workplace has shifted—particularly when it comes to company loyalty.
-According to the Gallup 2017 State of the American Workplace Report, “51% of employees are looking for a new job or watching for openings."
+According to a Gallup State of the American Workplace Report, “51% of employees are looking for a new job or watching for openings."
 Unfortunately for employers, workers aren't just watching for job openings, they're taking them.
-In fact, 91% of those surveyed indicated that, "the last time they switched jobs, they left their employer to do so."
+In fact, 91% of those surveyed indicated that "the last time they switched jobs, they left their employer to do so."